Law and order (politics): Usage in the United Kingdom

 "Law and order" has been a political rallying call in the United Kingdom, particularly under Margaret Thatcher (Leader of the Conservative Party 1975–1990; Prime Minister 1979–1990).
 The term was parodied as "Laura Norder", and entered popular culture, for example in the sarcastic song "Law & Order" by the Tom Robinson Band (1979).
+A slew of crime legislation was passed under Thatcher's government including the Criminal Justice Acts of 1982 and 1988.
+Other laws passed included The Prosecution of Offenses Act and Drug Trafficking Offences Act of 1985 and 1986 among others during and following Thatcher's reign.
+Thatcher's reign and policy implementation coincided with an increase of crime during the '90s.